camayak/camayak-wordpress-plugin/wp-xmlrpc-modernization/readme.txt

 * wp.newUser - create a new user
 * wp.editUser - edit user information
 * wp.deleteUser - delete a specfic user

+3.5 Methods for pre-3.5 sites:

 * wp.getUser - get information about a specific user
 * wp.getUsers - retrieve a list of users
-* wp.getUserInfo - get information about the requesting user
+* wp.getProfile - retrieve information about the requesting user
+* wp.editProfile - edit the profile of the requesting user
+* wp.getRevisions - retrieve revisions for a specific post
+* wp.restoreRevision - restore a post revision

 3.4 Methods for pre-3.4 sites: